How to Build a Garden Pond

 Install Pond Liner

-Rock the Pond Walls
+Add Rock to Pond Walls

-Fill The Pond With Water
+Fill With Water

 Fill your pond with water using a garden hose, keeping in mind that it may take several hours to fill the pond to its maximum level.
 If you plan to add plants or fish to your pond, make sure to follow recommended practice for the species you are using.
 This may include allowing the water to stabilize for a period of time, adding chemicals, or installing filtering equipment.